sergiusdell75/Coursera_Capstone/README.md

 A modern approach based on the data analytics enables to allocate the best possible place for the temporary accommodation based on the following categories: venues,  rental (monthly) costs, crimes, schools (only applies if the new hire has got children).
 Moreover, the historical data can be used to make some predictions on the neighborhood of the current accommodation,e.g.  w.r.t. crime, to exclude or put a more weight on this particular  neighborhood for the future clients.

 The business need: optimize the rent of the temporary accommodation.
 Better matches imply fully satisfied clients and a quicker turn around.
-First create a profile of the client based on his current neighborhoud.
+First create a profile of the client based on his current neighborhood.
 Then search for a best-fit place for the temporary accommodation.
 Moreover, predictions about  the  neighborhood could save time in decision making, which implies  a better performance.

 In this project, I used Berlin as a place to move in.